-- B. On June 18, 2019, the shareholders during their meeting resolved to distribute cash dividends from capital surplus in the amount of \$783,142, at NT\$2.5 per share. - C. For details of capital reserve from stock options, please refer to Note 6(13).
+- B. On June 18, 2020, the shareholders during their meeting resolved to distribute cash dividends from capital surplus in the amount of \$1,177,458, at NT\$2.5 per share.
+On June 18, 2019, the shareholders during their meeting resolved to distribute cash dividends from capital surplus in the amount of \$783,142, at NT\$2.5 per share.
+The above mentioned relevant shareholders' meeting resolutions and distribution please refer to "Market Observation Post System"at the website of the Taiwan Stock Exchange. - C. On February 17, 2021, the Board of Directors decided to distribute cash dividend from capital surplus in the amount of \$1,786,765, at NT\$ 5 per share. - D. For details of capital reserve from stock options, please refer to Note 6(13).